nandforge369/Nhl_Analytics/README.md

 | Game Results       | Filter games by date and game state to view scores and venues.                                                                     |
 | Leaderboards       | Compare top players across goals, assists, penalties, saves, and points per game.                                                  |
 | SQL Query Explorer | Run predefined or provide MYSQL queries to explore NHL database statistics and intresting insights.                                |

+There are SQLs written in app.py file which connects to the DB and provides the result in the corresponding dashboard.
+The user can navigate at their will and edge scenarios like no input or data not found are also handled so things work as expected as well for such cases.